snuzbrokh/warehouses/README.md

 ## Exploratory Data Products

 Warehouse Connectivity By City:
-This is an [interactive visualization](https://chart-studio.plotly.com/~snuzbrokh/34#plot) of average warehouse lease rates per city in the United States: Interact with it
+This is an [interactive visualization](https://chart-studio.plotly.com/~snuzbrokh/34#plot) of average warehouse lease rates per location in the United States.
+The user can filter locations by the average price of warehouse leases as well as toggling options to see nearby ports and airports.
+The user can also toggle "Transport Length" which gives a measure of the average distance from that location to nearby transport hubs.

 ![pic](https://github.com/snuzbrokh/warehouses/blob/master/pics/interactive_map.png)